 Asterisk (*) denotes Founding Member

-CAROL LEVY, SECRETARYCarol is the founder of Pilot Light Foundation, an organization that works with people living in extreme poverty in Africa to help them improve their lives through creating a sustainable, livable income.
+CAROL LEVY, VICE PRESIDENT & TREASURERCarol is the founder of Pilot Light Foundation, an organization that works with people living in extreme poverty in Africa to help them improve their lives through creating a sustainable, livable income.
 She first discovered Venice as a teenager and over the years spent much time making friends with local artists.
 After raising her (now grown) family in Malibu, Carol and her husband moved to Venice ten years ago.
 She loves the community that is now her home and is fascinated by the rich, diverse history.
 Carol had wondered why Venice lacked a heritage museum and was thrilled to learn about the group working to make this a reality and to be part of it.

+An art enthusiast and advocate for sustainability, Christina has actively contributed to the art world, notably through her involvement in Desert X and the Frieze Art Fair, where she has played a significant role in promoting contemporary art and culture.
+Her management of the @the_venice_canals Instagram page further exemplifies her dedication to the Venice community, showcasing its unique charm and history.
+Educated in Art History at Arizona State University, Christina's academic background enriches her understanding and appreciation of Venice's rich cultural heritage.
+Her role on the board is driven by a passion to preserve and promote the artistic and historical treasures of Venice, ensuring the museum remains a central figure in celebrating and sharing this remarkable city's legacy.
 ED MILLAN, RA AIAEd is an architect with nearly a decade of experience working in the Venice area.
 The relationship between the home, community spaces, and the surrounding environment they inhabit is at the center of everything he explores from a design point of view.
 He believes in the essential idea that buildings can serve as a bridge between nature, culture, history, and people, and that inspiring surroundings have a positive effect on people’s lives.

-In the last few years Michael created two books and two exhibitions about Santa Monica in 1902 and 1917 respectively as well as a postcard book “Los Angeles: A Look Back To Postcards of the 1930s & 1940s from Today”.
-He is currently promoting his newly released book called “Googie Modern” (Angel City Press).
-JASON SUGARSJason Sugars is a fourth generation born and raised Venice, CA native.
+In the last few years Michael created two books and two exhibitions about Santa Monica in 1902 and 1917, respectively, as well as a postcard book Los Angeles: A Look Back To Postcards of the 1930s & 1940s from Today.
+He is currently promoting his newly released book, Googie Modern (Angel City Press).
+JASON SUGARSJason is a fourth generation born and raised Venice native.
 Life started in the loft above the family shop on W. Washington Blvd and led to countless homes all across the Venice neighborhood map.
-In 2019, Jason ran for and won a seat on the Venice Neighborhood Council — raising his hand and voice in honor of the community and energy that had first helped to raised him.
+In 2019, Jason ran for and won a seat on the Venice Neighborhood Council—raising his hand and voice in honor of the community and energy that had first helped to raised him.
+Before officially joining the Board, he'd worked on various projects with VHF including the production of the Oral History Project and partnering to produce and present the [ ]AZZ-IS Venice Jazz Festival, an annual event that spotlights and honors the rich and diverse cultures of Venice and takes its name from Billie Harris's AZZ IZZ Jazz Club, which sat on W. Washington Blvd throughout the 1970s, long before the street was renamed Abbot Kinney Blvd. |

 IN MEMORIAM: ELAYNE ALEXANDER*, HISTORIAN